Copyright and Self-Citing

 Considerations surrounding copyright and fair use do apply to the reuse of your own previously published work.
 NPS also has more general instructions about reusing work to fulfill course requirements:

-- Citation of one’s own published work: Our NPS-specific handout on self-plagiarism offers guidelines for self-citation and reusing self-authored publications in theses and other projects.
+- Citation of one’s own published work: Our NPS-specific handout on self-plagiarism (scroll down) offers guidelines for self-citation and reusing self-authored publications in theses and other projects.

 More Information on Copyright and Fair Use